allypalanzi/books/NOTES.md

 👋 Hello!
 This app uses [create react app](https://github.com/facebook/create-react-app).
 You should be able to get it going with a `yarn install` and then a `yarn start`. 🤞

 Every component used within the app is in the `Components` directory.
-You'll find each components test and styles in there as well.
+You'll find each component's test and styles in there as well.

-`index.js` is the main entry point for the application where everything is initalized.
+`index.js` is the main entry point for the application where everything is initialized.

 `services.js` includes every service used to call the Google Books API, there are two functions in there:
 - `getBooks()` which will get 20 science books from the API